Municipal and School Information

 - What if no one files?

-- Financial Interest Statements (have to be filed every year now for applicable cities and schools)
+- Financial Interest Statements (these must be filed every year for applicable cities and schools)

 - Vacancies - What Creates a Vacancy and How to Fill It